Today, we’re taking a look at the numbers again. I finally got my Q3 sales report; that’s for the months of July, August and September.

 All the same, this quarterly report was a real kick in the pants to keep working at getting better.

-Events have been serving me well, and I have a number lined up for 2017, but there are only so many places I can be.
+Events have served me well, and I have a number lined up for 2017, but there are only so many places I can be.

 For long-term growth, I need a stronger online sales funnel.